ranranrunforit/ranranrunforit.github.io/_projects/project-16.md

 ## General prompting / zero shot

-A *zero-shot* prompt is the simplest type of prompt.
-It only provides a description of a task and some text for the LLM to get started with.
+ <span style="background-color: #FFFF33;">A *zero-shot* prompt is the simplest type of prompt.
+It only provides a description of a task
+and some text for the LLM to get started with.
 This input could be anything: a question, a start of a story, or instructions.
-The name zero-shot stands for 'no examples'.
+The name zero-shot stands for 'no examples'.</span>

 The table format as used below is a great way of documenting prompts.
 Your prompts will likely go through many iterations before they end up in a codebase, so it’s important to keep track of your prompt engineering work in a disciplined, structured way.
 More on this table format, the importance of tracking prompt engineering work, and the prompt development process is in the Best Practices section later in this chapter ("Document the various prompt attempts").